sccbioinformatics/CSENS_Migration_docs/docs/index.md

 COSMOS-SENS is open to all at Lund University, **the only thing that will be exclusive to us is the storage we use.**

 ## Folder structure
-**The migration will NOT be done automatically by LUNARC copying all files from LSENS2 to CSENS**.
-Each user will have to take responsibility for copying their own files to CSENS.
+**The migration will NOT be done automatically by LUNARC copying all files from LSENS2 to COSMOS-SENS**.
+Each user will have to take responsibility for copying their own files to COSMOS-SENS.

 We currently have three file stores on LSENS2 where you keep your data/files: